Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-monisha-rajesh.html.markdown

 published: true
 title: In conversation with Monisha Rajesh
 date: 2023-05-09T16:53:08.828Z
-cover_image: /images/uploads/01-2021-podcast_website_thumbnail.jpg
+cover_image: /images/uploads/2023april_podcast_monisha.jpg
-summary: Journalist, author and train travel aficionado Monisha Rajesh joins us to talk about her upcoming book on sleeper trains.
+summary: Journalist, author and train travel aficionado Monisha Rajesh joins us to talk about her love of rail adventures and her upcoming book on sleeper trains.
 author: FlightFree UK
 read_time_minute: 6
 ---
+*This is episode 5 of our 2023 podcast series.
+Listen to the episode [here](https://flightfreeuk.podbean.com/e/in-conversation-with-monisha-rajesh/) and find other episodes and previous series [here](https://flightfree.co.uk/podcast/).*

 ## This month we are speaking to Monisha Rajesh, a journalist, author and train travel aficionado, who is currently writing her fourth book about train travel.

 The first, Around India in 80 trains, was published in 2012, then it was followed by Around the World in 80 trains, then Epic train journeys.
 Her current project and book is all about sleeper trains.